Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Anderson-type Mixing (ATM) methods

 where, in the last inequality, we use our {induction} hypothesis and Lemma \ref{lemma:boundend_deterioration_complete}. \fin

-Observe that when $m=1$ (and likely for small value of $m$) the stabilization procedure of the Algorithm~\ref{alg:ATM_2} is not required and hence we find an alternative proof of that given in \cite{toth2015convergence} but without assuming any contractivity of the fixed point map $G$.
-Moreover, observe that, if {the inequality} $\|-\beta I-J^{-1}\|\leq \delta$ could not be fulfilled, we can consider the \textit{preconditioned} non linear function $\tilde{f}= P^{-1}f$ where $P$ is some approximation of $J$, and {we} have $\|-\beta I-J^{-1}P\|\leq \delta$.
+It is interesting to note that, in the particular case that $G$ is contractive, Theorem~\ref{th:AAconvergence_theorem} proves that, at least locally, the stabilized version of AA (Algorithm~\ref{alg:ATM_2}) could improve the rate of convergence of the fixed point map $\mathbf{s}_{j+1}=G(\mathbf{s}_j)$ since the linear convergence parameter $q$ in Theorem~\ref{th:AAconvergence_theorem} can be chosen smaller than the contraction factor of $G$ (see also \cite{Evans,C}).
+Observe, moreover, that if the inequality $\|-\beta I-J^{-1}\|\leq \delta$ could not be fulfilled, we can consider the \textit{preconditioned} non linear function $\tilde{F}= P^{-1}F$ where $P$ is some approximation of $J=F(\mathbf{s}^*)$, and we obtain in this way $\|-\beta I-J^{-1}P\|\leq \delta$.